The Town Clerk's Office Will be CLOSED for Lunch 1-2 p.m. Daily

 Copies of Marriage Licenses and Certified Transcripts

 The bride, groom, legal representative or anyone who can demonstrate a legal claim can obtain a certified copy.
-Those requesting the record for a legal claim will not physically possess the record.
-The record will be sent directly from the Town Clerk’s Office to the agency requiring the record.

 If the applicant is not the bride or groom, a judicial or other proper purpose must be documented.
 An example of a judicial or other proper purpose would be a marriage record needed by the applicant to claim a benefit.
 Documentation would consist of an official letter from the agency verifying that to process the claim they require from the applicant a copy of the requested marriage record.